ScottypNZ/CODE-LIBRARY/SQL.md

 	where count  > 1
 ```

-MERGE TWO TABLES, WITH THE MOST RECENT RECORD AS CURRENT, SECOND AS PREVIOUS, FILTERING OUT DUPLICATES
+MERGE TWO TABLES, WITH THE MOST RECENT RECORD AS CURRENT, SECOND AS PREVIOUS, FILTERING OUT DUPLICATES AND NO CHANGE
 ```VBA
 	SELECT [MNZ Number], [MNZ Name], [SafetyCertification], [OverallLengthInMetres],  [Current Status], [Previous Status], [Modified By], [Modified On], [Fin Year]